Lena Waithe: Personal life

+She is a lesbian, and has spoken publicly about her identity as a lesbian woman.
 Waithe became engaged in 2017 to Alana Mayo, a content executive.
 They married in 2019 in San Francisco.
 On January 23, 2020, Waithe and Mayo announced that they had separated after two months of marriage.
 In November 2020, Mayo filed for divorce from Waithe; the divorce was finalized by agreement on May 24, 2021.
 Waithe's relationship with English actress Cynthia Erivo was confirmed in 2024.

 Waithe has described her family as "lazy Christians" and said in 2018, "I'm a huge believer in God, and Jesus Christ, and that God made me and all those things.
 And I try to just be a good person.
 I think that is the base of my religion, is to be good, is to be honest."